 More tips on saving money buying school uniform

 M&S usually do 20% off school uniform around June time.
 Even uniform suppliers often have offers if you buy early enough to avoid the rush at the end.

 Either to spend or to save through the year and then use points to buy the uniform.

 I use Top Cashback, but there are others to choose from.
 When you shop through these sites, you’ll get a proportion of your purchase cost back.
 There are also similar sites that you can use to fundraise for your school by buying through them.

 It won’t always work, but some suppliers will do discounts for over a certain amount of products.
 So try clubbing together and ordering a bit order rather than a few bits here and there.
 At the least, you’d get a bargain on or free postage for a larger order.

-Yes uniform can be expensive, and I’m lucky I don’t have to worry about the cost (the benefit of uniform is of course that they won’t need so many out of school clothes if they’re in uniform the rest of the time).
+Yes uniform can be expensive, (the benefit of uniform is of course that they won’t need so many out of school clothes if they’re in uniform the rest of the time).
 But there are ways of making it cost less.

 What tips do you have to buy cheap school uniforms?

 Why not take a look at these similar posts.